-José Julio Sarria (1923-2013, also known as The Widow Norton) is an activist, drag queen, singer, Empress of the Imperial Court in San Francisco, and Gay icon who uses drag, humor, and song to help Gay people become aware of their rights.
+José Julio Sarria (1923-2013, also known as The Widow Norton) was an activist, drag queen, singer, Empress of the Imperial Court in San Francisco, and Gay icon who used drag, humor, and song to help Gay people become aware of their rights.

 The Black Cat

 The story of José Sarria is intimately linked to the Black Cat, a San Francisco Gay bar that featured drag queens as its entertainment.
 When the bar lost its liquor license because of its clientele, its owner, Sol Stoumen, hired an attorney who shifted the focus of the case from sexual immorality to the rights of homosexual people.
 In 1951, the California Supreme Court restored the bar’s liquor license, arguing that despite its reputation, there was no evidence of illegal or immoral conduct on the bar’s premises, a ruling that granted Gay bars in San Francisco greater legal standing as legitimate businesses.

 Sarria began working at the Black Cat as a waiter.
 His high tenor voice, wit, and sense of humor earned him a job as a performer.
 He was dubbed “The Nightingale of Montgomery Street” by newspaper columnist Herb Caen, and soon became an important part of the entertainment.
 “I became the Black Cat,” Sarria said in Nan Alamilla Boyd’s book, Wide Open Town.

 Parody Drag and Carmen